Skip to contents

 1.1 Individual price outlier statistics

 T-value test: The ratio of the deviation of an individual price observation from the average reference quantity price for the product and the standard deviation of the product.
-To pass the test, the ratio must be 2.0 or less in absolute terms; any value greater than 2.0 is suspect because it falls outside the 95 percent confidence interval.
+To pass the test, the ratio must be 2.0 or less in absolute terms; any value greater than 2.0 is suspect because it falls outside the 95% confidence interval.

-\[ t-val = (p_{ij} - \mu_{P_j}) / \sigma_{P_j} \]
+\[t-val = (p_{ij} - \mu_{P_j}) / \sigma_{P_j}\]

 Individual price quotes that do not pass these tests are flagged in the Price Observation Table.
-The price observation table is generated with the function valid_pot().
+The Price Observation Table is generated with the function valid_pot().

 Example using UK CPI microdata